temporalio/samples-server/tls/tls-full/README.md

 ./start-temporal.sh
 ```

-3. You can use docker to enter the cli containers and use `tctl` like this (in another terminal):
+3. You can use docker to enter the cli containers and use the `temporal` CLI like this (in another terminal):

 ```bash
 docker exec -it tls-full-temporal-cli-admin-1 bash